przemektests/testProject/README.txt

 === TESTS DESCRIPTION ===

    There is a NetguruProject solution which inlcudes tests for website 'www.twitter.com'.
-Tests are veryfing website from frontend perspective, not backend.Defined two main areas/features to particular verifying:
+Tests are veryfing website from frontend perspective, not backend.
+Two main areas/features were defined to particular verifying:
 - search box
 - opinion for public trends

-   Tests flow don't contain one of main feature like add/delete/comment/like tweet posts because these options are available after register/log in.
-This action require providing private phone number for confirmation profile, so I can't do that.
+   Tests flow don't contain one of the main feature like add/delete/comment/like tweet posts because these options are available after register/log in.
+This action requires providing private phone number for confirmation profile, so I can't do that.